How to plan a trip in 12 steps

 If you travel for a long period of time, activate the direct debit process on all your accounts, so you don't have any unpleasant surprises when you return home.

-9. Inform the bank account manager
+9. Inform your bank account manager

 Movements made abroad can be considered suspicious at your bank, so it is recommended to inform them of the places where you intend to travel and, consequently, where you can use your card, in order to let it never be blocked.
+Take it from me - this can still happen!

 10. Take out travel insurance